jayllo-c/tp/docs/DeveloperGuide.md

 ##### Parsing User Input

 The `deselectExam` command does not take any arguments from the user.
 Hence, a `DeselectExamCommandParser` is not required. `AddressBookParser` directly creates a `DeselectExamCommand` object.

 ##### Executing the Command

+The `DeselectExamCommand` uses the `deselectExam` method in the `Model` component to deselect the currently selected exam.
-On execution, the `DeselectExamCommand` sets the `selectedExam` in `ModelManger` to null.
-If there is no exam currently selected, a `CommandException` is thrown.
+It sets the `selectedExam` field in the `Model` component to `null`.
+If there is no exam selected, a `CommandException` is thrown.

 <br>